HomeLibraryIs a Foundation Crack a Dealbreaker When Buying a House?

 Which cracks are fine

 Thin, vertical, hairline cracks in a poured-concrete wall are usually just shrinkage as the concrete cured.
 They may let in a little water, but they're not structural.
-Sealing runs about $500–2,000.
+Sealing runs about $500 to $2,000.
 These almost never change the decision to buy.

 Which cracks mean 'get an engineer'

 Treat these as a stop-and-check: horizontal cracks, walls bowing inward, stair-step cracks in block or brick, cracks wider than about a quarter inch, or cracks paired with sticking doors and sloping floors.
-These can indicate active movement, and real structural repair runs $5,000–40,000+.
-The move here isn't to walk — it's to get a structural engineer (not a waterproofing salesperson) to assess it before you decide.
+These can indicate active movement, and real structural repair runs $5,000 to $40,000+.
+The move here isn't to walk.
+It's to get a structural engineer (not a waterproofing salesperson) to assess it before you decide.

 When it's an actual dealbreaker